1. Docs

 Semantic recallYour vector storeembeddings of past readings and chat

-1. A RoxyAPI key from the pricing page.
+1. A RoxyAPI key from /account.

 3. A database (Postgres, SQLite, or any KV) and, optionally, a vector store for semantic recall.